I Just Met Your Invisible Mentor

 Here are a few ways you can be your own mentor:

-When a trusted advisor shares their professional experiences, you may discover valuable takeaways that apply to your own situation.
+Motivate from within A mentor can give you support and encouragement, but they cannot give you the drive to accomplish your goals.
+That initial spark of curiosity must originate in you, and provide that necessary impetus that propels you forward.
+Even the greatest mentor in the world cannot manufacture that intrinsic motivation that will help you to get moving.
+Take necessary risks When a trusted advisor shares their professional experiences, you may discover valuable takeaways that apply to your own situation.
 But that person will not necessarily be around when you need to take risks to realize your potential.
 You must be keenly aware of your goals and ready to jump on opportunities when they arise.
 It’s up to you to build your reserves of confidence based on your own experience, not someone else’s story.

-Your career will likely take you on an interesting path and throw you into novel situations where there is no mentor in sight (except for you).
+Continue learning Your career will likely take you on an interesting path and throw you into novel situations where there is no mentor in sight (except for you).
 When that happens, you must be willing to set new goals, acquire skills, and persevere.
 Acting as your own mentor makes you accountable to you to stay alert and keep improving.

 A mentor can be a fantastic resource — if you can find one.
 Companies would do well to offer this kind of support to their teams.
 But sadly, too few encourage leaders to develop these relationships.